rb2nem/nem-dev-guide/website/content/03-setting-up-environment.md

 We see here that our NIS instance is communicating with other instances (`synchronizing with Node [Hi, I am MedAlice2...`), downloading blocks (`received 400 blocks`), validating downloaded blocks (`validated 400 blocks`), updating the blockchain with validated blocks (`chain update of 400 blocks`), etc

 {{% notice note  %}}
-Should you wish to enter the container without starting NIS, you can do that by passing `--no-nis` as first argument to the run command.
+Should you wish to start the containers without starting NIS, you can do that by passing `--no-nis` as first argument to the ndev command.
-For example, `docker/run.sh --no-nis bash` will drop you in a shell in the container, but without starting NIS.
 {{% /notice  %}}

 ## First request

 As our NIS instance is up and running, we can send our first request to it.
+We can send request to the NIS instance on port 7890 of localhost, from the host or from the tools container.

-We'll use [httpie](https://httpie.org/), which is already installed in the docker image.
+We'll use [httpie](https://httpie.org/), which is already installed in the tools.
 Our first request will be to [get the status](http://bob.nem.ninja/docs/#status-request)  of the NIS instance with a `GET` request to `/status`.
 Here's the result:

 {{< httpie "code/setup_status.html" >}}